ocaml/opam/README.md

 The release cycle respects [Semantic Versioning](http://semver.org/).

-## Related repositories
+## Related Repositories

 - [ocaml/opam-repository](https://github.com/ocaml/opam-repository) is the
   official repository for opam packages and compilers.
-A number of non-official repositories are also available on the interwebs, for instance on [Github](https://github.com/search?q=opam-repo&type=Repositories).
+A number of unofficial repositories are also available on the interwebs, for instance on [Github](https://github.com/search?q=opam-repo&type=Repositories).
 - [opam2web](https://github.com/ocaml/opam2web) generates a collection of